 We have a \$600 million unsecured revolving line of credit with a syndicate of banks that expires in October 2011.
 Proceeds from the revolving line of credit can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions, and the repurchase of the Company's common stock.
 Interest on amounts borrowed under the revolving line of credit is based on (i) a base rate, which is the greater of (a) the prime rate and (b) the Federal Funds rate plus 0.50% or (ii) LIBOR plus an applicable margin.
 The margin on LIBOR borrowings ranges from 0.30% to 0.55% and is determined based on our consolidated leverage ratio.
 In addition, we must pay utilization fees if borrowings and commitments under the revolving line of credit exceed 50% of the total commitment, as well as facility fees.
 The revolving line of credit contains certain restrictive covenants, including maintenance of consolidated leverage and fixed charge coverage ratios.
 The revolving line of credit also contains covenants typical of unsecured facilities.
-As of March 31, 2010, we were in compliance with all covenants under the revolving line of credit and we had \$295.0 million of borrowings outstanding at an interest rate of 0.6%.
-On April 19, 2010, we used \$50 million of cash to reduce our outstanding debt obligation on our revolving line of credit from \$295 million to \$245 million.
+As of June 30, 2010, we were in compliance with all covenants under the revolving line of credit and we had \$245.0 million of borrowings outstanding at an interest rate of 0.8%.
+On July 14, 2010, we repaid all outstanding obligations under the revolving line of credit using proceeds from the issuance of \$245 million of Senior Notes in a private placement to a group of institutional investors.
+These Senior Notes have a weighted-average interest rate of 5.2% and a weighted-average maturity of 8 years.